siriusctrl/UniPublic/eodp/README.md

         - similarity is (number of bits set to 1 in bot bloom filter) / (sum of 1 bitss in bot bloom filter)
         - need to set the thread for similar comparison.
     - how to protect string
-        - Very hard for third party to guess the exact word by only using the bloom filter but still perform similar to exact string compare. **right?**
+        - Very hard for third party to guess the exact word by only using the bloom filter but still perform similar to exact string compare.
     - notice that chose a proper size of bloom filter and number of hash function is very important, when bloom filter is too small or use too many hash functions the comparison is useless since almost all string has full 1 bits in bloom filter.

 ------